anerv/dk_bicycle_network/docs/how-to.md

-# How To
+# How to run the code

 ## Installation

-See XXXX
+See `installation.md` for instructions for installation of necessary software and where to download the input data.

 ## Code description